Islamophobia in the United States: Hate crimes

 The Islamic Center of Murfreesboro in Tennessee was reportedly shot at and construction equipment was also set on fire while lawsuits which challenged Islam's status as a religion were being filed.
 Islamophobic hate crimes impact people who are perceived as Muslim by attackers.
-For example, on September 15, 2001 the first victim of a 9/11 backlash murder was Balbir Singh Sodhi, an adherent of the Sikh faith.
+For example, on September 15, 2001, the first victim of a 9/11 backlash murder was Balbir Singh Sodhi, an adherent of the Sikh faith.

 As the FBI reports, "Hate crimes against Muslims rose 1617% from 2000 to 2001".
 Also, the Pew Research Center reports that despite the passage of time and despite the growing size of the Muslim population of the United States, "discrimination against this community has not waned".
-The congressional testimony which was delivered by the Southern Poverty Law Center in 2011 illustrated that "Mosques were burned or destroyed and death threats and harassment followed many Muslims in the weeks following the attacks".
+The congressional testimony which was delivered by the Southern Poverty Law Centre in 2011 illustrated that "Mosques were burned or destroyed and death threats and harassment followed many Muslims in the weeks following the attacks".

+In the first half of 2024, anti-Muslim incidents rose about 70% amid the Gaza attack.

 According to Hatem Bazian, a lecturer at the University of California, Berkeley, and leader of the college's Islamophobia Research and Documentation Project, the result of asking questions related to the insecurity of Muslims was that "almost 80% said they feel at least somewhat worried about the safety of their family in the U.S."

 Arson

-In February 2008, The Islamic Center in Columbia was firebombed with Molotov cocktails by adherents of the right-wing extremist Christian Identity religion.
+In February 2008, the Islamic Center of Columbia was firebombed with Molotov cocktails by adherents of the right-wing extremist Christian Identity religion.

 The Quba Islamic Institute in Houston, Texas, was set alight at 5am on February 13, 2015.
 Some media reports described it as an Islamophobic attack.

 In September 2016, a man set a mosque on fire in Ft.
-Pierce, Florida out of fear of "another Manhattan World Trade Center attack or Boston Bombing."
+Pierce, Florida out of fear of "another Manhattan World Trade Centre attack or Boston Bombing."

 In January 2017, Burglary and attempted arson were committed at a restaurant.
-Racist and derogatory comments, including the word “terrorist,” were written on the walls of the restaurant and directed at the restaurant's owners, who are Sikhs.
+Racist and derogatory comments, including the word "terrorist," were written on the walls of the restaurant and directed at the restaurant's owners, who are Sikhs.
 Police called the incident a hate crime.

 In March 2019, A man set fire to a mosque in Escondido, causing minor damage to the building.
 Police discovered graffiti on the mosque's driveway which referenced the Christchurch mosque shootings shooter, leading them to consider the fire a terrorist attack.